 Service Delivery Setting:

-Every attempt should be made to deliver Options Counseling in the setting and b the method desired by the individual.
+Every attempt should be made to deliver Options Counseling in the setting and the method desired by the individual.
 Settings may include the individual’s place of residence, an agency, a nursing home, hospital, rehabilitation center, medical practice, or even non-traditional settings of the individual’s choosing.
 Modes of service delivery may include in person, by phone, by e-mail, by video conferencing technology, or other electronic method.
 Whenever possible an in-person meeting with the individual is preferred.
 In-home visits are a particularly useful method to help identify the values and preferences of the individual as well as actions needed to maintain independence.
 The ADRC may wish to establish guidance for staff on when to offer an in-person meeting or home visit.

 Options Counseling Service Components: